afistoli/46120-PiWE/README.md

  * Zoom location: see link on Learn page

 The course is hybrid, meaning that you can attend from Lyngby, Risø, or online as you choose.

-To pass this course, you must pass the CodeCamp final project and the final project.
-Guidelines will be uploaded soon.

 ### Tentative course schedule